Tri-Counties Genealogy & History by Joyce M. Tice

 Daily Review April 29, 2007

 Ruth E. Taylor Jones, When someone you love becomes a memory…the memory becomes a treasure .
-Our loving mother, grandmother, great grandmother and great great grandmother, Ruth E. Jones, 92, of North Orwell, Pa., passed away peacefully on Friday, April 27, 2007 at the Towanda Memorial Skilled Nursing Unit.
+Our loving mother, grandmother, great grandmother and great great grandmother, Ruth E. Jones, 92, of North Orwell, Pa., died peacefully on Friday, April 27, 2007 at the Towanda Memorial Skilled Nursing Unit.
 Ruth was born on February 18, 1915 in Warren Township, Pa., the daughter of the late Charles Hiram and Kathryn (Scott) Taylor.
 She attended school in Warren Center and later graduated from Sayre High School.
 Ruth is a member of the Cadis Baptist Church and attended the North Orwell Union Church.
 She enjoyed crocheting, gardening, bird watching, hunting and playing games with her friends and family .
 In addition, Ruth was an avid baker and crafter of Raggedy Ann and Andy dolls -- although her greatest enjoyment was being surrounded by her family.
 Ruth is survived by her children: her daughters and sons-in-law: Janice and Barry Wilkins of Warren Center, Pa; Darlene R. Dunham of Apalachin, N.Y.; Carolyn Newman of North Orwell, Pa.; her son and daughter-in-law: Ronny L. and Cherie L. Jones of North Orwell, Pa; her sister-in-law: Arline Taylor of Towanda, Pa; her 12 special grandchildren: Peggy (Daniel) Crane of Paraguay, South America; Wendy (John) Compton of Newark Valley, N.Y.; Douglas (Christine) Wilkins of Rochester, N.Y.; Renee (Scott) Henke of Owego, N.Y.; Robert Dunham, II of Apalachin; Richard "Rick" (Wendy) Newman, Jr. of Rome, Pa.; Joel Newman of Rome, Pa; Jeanne (John) Swope of Erie, Pa.; Greg Jones of Warren Center, Pa.; Brian (Lynn) Jones of Caribou, Maine; Paul (Missy) Jones of Rome, Pa.; Janice (Mat) Dewing of North Orwell; 35 great grandchildren; three great great grandchildren, several nieces, nephews and cousins also survive.

 Ruth was predeceased by her husband Llewellyn Clayton Jones on December 23, 1977; her son Olyn Clayton Jones on October 31, 1940; sisters Matilda Wheaton; Blanche Fuller, brother Hiram Taylor and 10 additional infant brothers and sisters.
 A time of remembering the special gift Ruth was to all of us will be held on Monday, April 30 at 1 p.m. at the Sutfin Funeral Chapel, 273 South Main St., Nichols.
 Her pastor, Rev. K. Ben Robinson, will officiate.
 Interment and prayers of committal will follow in the Valley Home Cemetery, Windham, Pa.
 A period of visitation and sharing memories will be held on Monday, from 12 noon until the time of the service at 1 p.m.
 Those who wish may kindly consider a memorial contribution to a charity of one's choice in loving memory of Ruth E. Jones.
 Submitted by Carol Hoose Brotzman

-VANWINKLE –MARGARET E. (VANWINKLE) COON, 74, of Rome RR 3 (Seven Hills Mobile Home Park) passed away peacefully Friday, May 10, 1996, at the Towanda Memorial Hospital.
+VANWINKLE –MARGARET E. (VANWINKLE) COON, 74, of Rome RR 3 (Seven Hills Mobile Home Park) died peacefully Friday, May 10, 1996, at the Towanda Memorial Hospital.
 She was born on Dec.
 29, 1921, in Orwell, Pa., a daughter of George and Adelaid (Dymond) VanWinkle.
 Margaret’s family was the center of her life.
 She enjoyed crafts and made many treasurers for her children and grandchildren.
 She enjoyed traveling and camping with her late husband, Arthur, who predeceased her on June 23, 1990.
 Margaret was an active member of the Windham Center Ladies Aid and also a member of the Windham Center Community Church.
 She is survived by her loving and devoted family; daughters, Denise Ham and her spouse, Jerry Peterson, of Waverly and Pam Whalen of North Orwell; sons and daughters-in-law, Lloyd and Linda Coon of Sodius, N.Y., Larry and Nancy Coon of Sayre, Alan and Diana Coon of Towanda, Claude and Pat Coon of Ulster, William “Bill” and Mary Coon of Wysox, Robert and Kathy Coon of Windham, and Kevin and Lori Coon of LeRaysville; brothers and sisters-in-law, George and Alice VanWinkle of Jacksonville, Fla., and Kermit VanWinkle of Heritage Nursing Home, Athens; 29 grandchildren; and two great-grandchildren.
 In addition to her husband, Arthur, of 51 years, she was predeceased by her parents and a brother, Clair VanWinkle.
 The funeral service for Margaret will be held on Monday, May 13, 1990, at 1 p.m. at the Sutfin funeral Chapel, 273 Main St., Nichols, N.Y., with the Rev. Daniel C. Crain, and Margaret’s son, the Rev. Lloyd Coon officiating.
 Interment will follow in the Valley Home Cemetery, Windham.
 The family will receive friends today, Sunday, May 12, 1996, at the Sutfin Funeral Chapel from 6 to 9 p.m.
 Friends, who wish may remember the Windham Center Community Church, in care of Sharon Brown, RR 2, Box 98, Rome, Pa. in loving memory of Margaret E. Coon. –Towanda Daily Review.

 Bradford County PA